fr0xk/Scripts/Markdown/trendfollowing.md

 Considering all the challenges involved in achieving this, merely earning a $10 spread at best case will seem like a small reward.
 It's undoubtedly a tough task to accomplish.

-## Calculation of expected returns
+## Expected Return Expectancy

 Expectancy = [ win rate x payoff - losing rate x value at risk ] x number of trades

-Expectancy with 1:4 risk reward with 35% probability = [ 0.35 x 4 - 0.65 x 1 = 0.75 x 100 = 75 units.
+Expectancy with 1:4 risk reward with 35% probability traded 100 times = [ 0.35 x 4 - 0.65 x 1 = 0.75 x 100 = 75 units.
 Hence such a system has positive expectancy over large amount of iterations

 ## Further Reading